-The Master Concept Plan shows a trail system on the Site that includes a north-south route between Street A and the Elora-Cataract Trailway through the wetland buffer, stormwater management pond, and former alignment of Colborne Street; and an east-west route that links the north-south route to Beatty Line North through the Nichol Drain corridor and the central park.
+The Master Concept Plan shows a trail system on the Site that includes a route between Street A and the Elora-Cataract Trailway through the stormwater management blocks and former alignment of Colborne Street connecting to a route to Beatty Line North through the Nichol Drain corridor and the central park.
 The trails and pathway complement the on-street network of sidewalks described above.